slonic32/PersonalPilot/README.md

 ## Getting Started

-To get started with PersonalPilot, follow these steps:
+To get started with PersonalPilot, download the precompiled version from the releases page or follow these steps:

 1. Clone this repository to your local machine.
 2. Build the project using your preferred build system.